shibly07/toronto-crime/README.md

 ## Features

-- Drag the map with zoom in and out functionality.
+- Drag the map with zoom-in and out functionality.
 - Shows the location of the crime on the map with a location pin icon.
 - Search addresses to go to the specific location easily.
-- View details of the location and the crime by clicking the location pin icon.
+- View the details of the location and crime by clicking the location pin icon.

 ## Tech

-Toronto Crime ws created by using the libraries and datasets:
+Toronto Crime was created by using the libraries and datasets:

 - [Vite / React](https://vitejs.dev/) - Framework for web design using javaScript.
 - [ArcGIS Maps SDK for JavaScript](https://developers.arcgis.com/documentation/mapping-apis-and-services/) - ArcGis library for maps.